netbug94/libreNMS-Deb12-Nginx/Step_03.md

 > Make sure to exit and go back to "root" user or sudoer

 > [!IMPORTANT]
-> If the above step works, disregard the next steps
+> If the above steps worked, disregard the next steps
  - Occasionally, when a proxy is utilized for internet access, the above script may encounter issues.
 In such cases, a workaround is to install the composer package manually.
 For a global installation:
 ```bash
 wget https://getcomposer.org/composer-stable.phar